alexferrer/xplane_thermals/README.md

 - When the wing of the plane is on a roll, the thermal roll factor is reduced (less arm momentum)

-- Thermals gain and loose strength along with the height of the sun in the sky
+- Thermals gain and loose strength along with the height of the sun in the sky (accounting for seasons)

 A random thermal generator menu allows the user to select quantity of thermals, size and strength.
 The thermal placement is random, but smart enough not to set thermals above water surfaces.